FrankDoka/Doka-front-end/content/blog/CI-CD-Docker-3/index.md

 ---
-title: "CI/CD App - Phase 3: Infrastructure as Code with Terraform"
+title: "Infrastructure as Code with Terraform"
 description: "Setting up the AWS infrastructure using Terraform for our Docker container deployment."
 dateString: September 2023
 draft: false